JAndritsch/mtgextractor/README.md

 Note: If you don't specify RAILS_ENV, it will default to 'development'.

+### Card and set images

+When processing a set, MTGExtractor will download all the card images and all icons for the set.
+The location of these images will depend on the version and configuration of your Rails application.

+MTGExtractor supports the asset pipeline and will store your images in the following location if the asset pipeline is enabled:

+    app/assets/images/

+If you've configured the asset pipeline to use a different prefix other than "assets", MTGExtractor will use that prefix automatically.

+For applications that don't use the asset pipeline, you will find your card and set images here:

+    public/images/

+Once you've completed processing a set, you will have a directory structure similar to this:
+(Assuming the asset pipeline is enabled)

+    app/
+      assets/
+        images/
+          innistrad/
+            - 22343.jpg (The numbers match to a card's multiverse id)
+            - 39284.jpg
+            - common_icon.jpg (Used for displaying the card's icon)
+            - uncommon_icon.jpg

 ## Accessing your card data

 After you run the generator and updated your database, you will have access to